|

 Source: W. B. Gerish: 'Norfolk Folklore Notes' (unpublished, 1890-93), p.88.

-Herolf's Stone In a short alley just off the west side of the high street here is a ponderous granite block, 4 feet 6 inches x 4 feet x 3 feet high, painted black (TM243832).
+Herolf's Stone In a short alley called Stone Court just off the east side of The Thoroughfare here is a ponderous granite block, 1.4m x 1.2m x 1m high, painted black (TM246834).
 Commonly known as 'Herolf's Stone', it is claimed to be where a Danish Chieftain named Herolf once stood and granted several cottages (the 'Stone Tenements' in Middle Row, now gone) to the local guilds.
 This is said to have given the town its early name of 'Herolvestone'.
 Some call it the 'Harold Stone', and tell that King Harold (at one time, Earl of East Anglia) once mounted his horse here, when he stopped for the night on his way from the battle of Stamford Bridge to Hastings.1 Some say the depression in the top is the imprint of his booted foot, while others believe he stood on the stone to issue orders for the billeting of his army.
-Other folks say the Romans placed it here2, while

 yet others allege that a herald once stood on the stone to proclaim the imminent arrival of the enemy

 the 'East Anglian Magazine', Vol.8, No.8 (April 1949), p.427.
-3. Harleston Town Guide, 1977, p.9.

 Selbourne House stands just across the marketplace from the J. D. Young Hotel, formerly the Magpie.
 Allegedly Churchill stayed at the Magpie one night during the Second World War, where he met with General Eisenhower, who was lodging at Selbourne.
 A legendary tunnel running from the House to a nearby building (once the Nationwide Building Society) was said to be a particular reason that the general stayed there.

-Source: http://new.edp24.co.uk/cs/forums/649952/ShowPost.aspx
+Source: former weblink: http://new.edp24.co.uk/cs/forums/649952/ShowPost.aspx

 Source: James Grigor: 'The Eastern Arboretum' (Longman, Brown, Green & Longmans, 1841), pp.282-4.

 While besieging Norwich, Kett established his headquarters on Mousehold Heath beneath a tented or partially-roofed tree, known since then as the Oak of Reformation.
 Under the tree the rebels held a daily court, and here they dubbed Kett the 'King' of Norfolk and Suffolk.
-After defying the true King's forces for about eight weeks, Kett led his mob down into a vale on the heath called Dussindale, and was there routed.
+After defying the true King's forces for about eight weeks, Kett led his mob down into a vale on the southern edge the heath called Dussindale, and was there routed.

-Source: James Grigor: 'The Eastern Arboretum' (Longman, Brown, Green & Longmans, 1841), p.348
+Sources: James Grigor: 'The Eastern Arboretum' (Longman, Brown, Green & Longmans, 1841), p.348. http://www.heritage.norfolk.gov.uk-Hethersett

 Secret tunnel At the 12th century Augustinian priory (TG418249), now no more than fragments of archway patched into the Priory Farm buildings a little outside the village, the ghost of a hooded monk is said to prowl the ruins, then vanish into a secret tunnel leading from the site of the priory's high altar to a 'marsh drain' or dyke ½ a mile to the north-east (probably where the Hickling Wall embankment divides Brograve Level from Long Gore Marsh).